taydh/tagjack/README.md

 # tagjack

-Static external template content appender in javascript
+This library provide a framework to load external files into an HTML page with javascript (currenly use jquery).